tomazcx/products-api/README.md

 docker-compose up
 ```

+## Swagger Docs

+All the api endpoints are documented with swagger.
+You can access it at /docs/index.html

 ## Testing

 Run the following command in the root of the project to execute all the application tests: